effector/effector/packages/forest/README.md

 ### renderStatic

 Method from `forest/server` to render given application to string.
-Can accept forked [Scope](https://effector.dev/docs/api/effector/scope), in which case `fn` childs must be wrapped in [block](#block) to ensure that all units are created before [fork](https://effector.dev/docs/api/effector/fork) call
+Can accept forked [Scope](https://effector.dev/docs/api/effector/scope), in which case `fn` children must be wrapped in [block](#block) to ensure that all units are created before [fork](https://effector.dev/docs/api/effector/fork) call

 ```typescript
 function renderStatic(fn: () => void): Promise<string>